Trading 212 Review 2025

 Trading 212 accounts

-There are three types of Trading 212 accounts.
-One for contracts for difference (CFDs), one for investing in shares and an ISA option.
+There are four types of Trading 212 accounts.
+One for contracts for difference (CFDs), one for investing in shares, one flexible Stocks and Shares ISA, and a flexible Cash ISA as well.
 Users can switch between accounts in the app.
 In the following comparison table we have summarised the different Trading 212 account types but for a more detailed explanation of the accounts, see below the comparison table.

 Trading 212 account summary

-Trade stocks, forex, indices, commodities and cryptocurrency using contracts for difference Free investing in more than 10,000 shares and ETFs UK users can hold shares and ETFs in a tax-free wrapper
+Trade stocks, forex, indices, commodities and cryptocurrency using contracts for difference Free investing in more than 10,000 shares and ETFs UK users can hold shares and ETFs in a tax-free flexible stocks and shares ISA UK users can hold cash in a flexible Cash ISA and earn 5.1% interest on their savings.

 Trading 212 CFD

-Prior to April 2021, Trading 212 CFD let you trade stocks, forex, commodities such as gold and oil as well as indices, all without having to pay any commission.
-This is done using contracts for difference (CFDs).
+There are no commission fees for trading CFDs in the same currency.
 Trading 212 does however charge a fee of 0.50% for closing a position in a currency that is different to the account holder.
 It also charges a ‘spread', which is the difference between the ‘bid and ‘ask' (buy and sell) price in a currency pair.
 These prices are dynamic and change depending on the underlying market conditions.

 It is important to remember that these types of products are best suited to the most sophisticated of investors who can afford to take more risks.
 A CFD is essentially a bet on whether an asset’s price will rise or fall.
 So for example with forex trading you can make a bet on the direction of a currency.
 There are plenty of risks as you can stand to lose a lot of money, and most people do, so it is important to understand the product.